ChrisKlug/asp-net-core-integration-testing-demo/readme.md

 This repo contains code that demonstrates one way to do integration testing with ASP.NET Core applications that include databases.

-The code is explained in my blog post ()[], so if you are curious, I suggest having a look at that!
+The code is explained in my blog post [Integration Testing with ASP.NET Core](https://www.fearofoblivion.com), so if you are curious, I suggest having a look at that!

 ## Background